Catrin Stewart: Career

 In 2011, she joined the main cast of the Sky One comedy series Stella (2012–2017), portraying Emma Morris, the "sweet, loving and funny" daughter of Ruth Jones' titular character.

 In 2012, Stewart took on the leading role of Juliet in Headlong's production of Romeo and Juliet.
 Kate Kellaway of The Observer called her performance "one of the most captivating and touching [she has] seen."
 The following year, she made her London theatre debut in Longing at the Hampstead Theatre, playing opposite Tamsin Greig and Iain Glen.

 In 2015, she starred in The Library Suicides, a twisty thriller from director Euros Lyn.
 The film won the Best Performance in a British Feature Film award at the Edinburgh International Film Festival, becoming the first Welsh-language film to do so.
 Stewart was also nominated for the Seymour Cassel Award for Outstanding Performance at the Oldenburg International Film Festival.

+In a 2017 interview, Catrin Stewart reflected on her role as Jenny in Doctor Who, sharing that her favourite memory was working with Matt Smith on set.
+She mentioned the excitement of being part of the show and how the audition process was simple, with just one initial audition.
+When asked about returning to Doctor Who, she expressed enthusiasm, particularly about the possibility of working with a female Doctor.

+In 2023, she appeared in an episode of the BBC soap opera Doctors as Olivia Dean.